anegbe/anegbe.github.io/README.md

 blogpost developed with python flask, javaScript,html and css : It is a blog post.

 studyapp developed with python django, html,css and javaScript: It is a studyroom where individual create topics for discussion and learning of new ideas.

+filmgallary developed with react.js: It is a firm galary with an array of movies.